Barbara F. Canty -- Santee

+Visitation will be held 2 to 7 p.m.
+Saturday, May 22, at Simmons Funeral Home of Santee, 8824 Old #6 Highway, Santee.

-Friends may call the residence of her daughter, Mrs. Frances Russell, 204 Misty Glen Road, Elloree, or Simmons Funeral Home and Crematory of Orangeburg.
+Friends may call the residence of her daughter, Mrs. Frances Russell, 204 Misty Glen Road, Elloree, 803-410-2884, or Simmons Funeral Home of Santee.

 Please adhere to COVID-19 precautions.